seanturner026/argocd-applicationset/README.md

 1. Identify how to pass annotations to an `application` managed by the `applicationset`.
 Specifically, does there need to be a directory for web applications that all utilize the ArgoCD Image Updater so that wildcards `*` can be leveraged?
-1. Is the `helmChartInflationGenerator` compatible with ArgoCD Image Updater `annotations`?
+1. Is the `helmCharts` compatible with ArgoCD Image Updater `annotations`?
+1. How to share a `values.yaml` between multiple overlay'd `helmCharts`?